Ircama/rpi3-wifi-station-ap-stretch/README.md

 ## Use Cases

 The Rpi 3 wifi chipset can support running an access point and a station function simultaneously.

+Also the Raspberry Pi Zero W accepts this procedure with the internal Wifi device, without external boards.

-One use case is a device that connects to the cloud (the station, via a user's home wifi network) but that needs an admin interface (the access point) to configure the network.
+One use case is a device that connects to the cloud (the *station*, via a user's home wifi network) but that needs an admin interface (the *access point*) to configure the network.
 The user powers on the device, then logs into the access point using a specified SSID/password.
 The user runs a browser and connects to the access point IP address (or hostname), which is running a web server to configure the station network (the user's wifi).